itechf-s/fincz-blog/content/hi/about/index.md

 About Us
 ========

-Welcome to BestRani.com.
-I am Iffat Zia Khan, I have done my MSc in Zoology.
-Through this website, you can find the latest Information’s on Beauty, Fashion, Makeup, and more.
-Our Information is Highly confident and suggested Lifestyle Resources on the Internet.

-BestRani aims to make the lives of women easier.
-Whether you are in your late teens, an employed woman, or a mother with a toddler in tow – we have something for you.
-Through our fresh approach and well-researched, educational, and reliable content, we intend to inspire and equip women around the world to lead better and happier lives.
+With **fincz.com** learn about *Personal finance, mutual funds, gold price today, share market tips, stock news, BSE and NSE India, insurance* etc.

+See currency converter on dollar to rupee & rupee to all international market indices and more.
+You will learn best tutorials and expert tips.

-Stay updated with BestRani on Facebook, Instagram.
+Stay updated with fincz on Facebook, Instagram.
 You can as well subscribe to our email newsletter to get weekly Email alerts for free.

-To connect or any suggestion, feedback use BestRani.com/contact
+To connect or any **suggestion, feedback** use fincz.com/[contact](https://fincz.com/contact)